-Although these compounds are essential to many of cannabis’ beneficial traits, there’s something you may not have heard of: terpenes.
-Terpenes are largely responsible for the aroma and flavor of cannabis.
-If you’ve ever loved the smell and flavor of the iconic Ice Cream or Blueberry strains, for instance, terpenes are the reason.
+Terpenes are finally getting their due.
+They are largely responsible for the aroma and flavor of cannabis.
+If you like the smell and flavor of the iconic Ice-cream or Blueberry strains, for instance, terpenes are the reason.

-Terpenes are secreted in much the same way as THC and CBD, and they can account for as much as 5% of the total dry weight of a cannabis flower.
+Terpenes are secreted in much the same way as THC and CBD.
+They can account for as much as 5% of the total dry weight of a cannabis flower.
 Like cannabinoids, they are made in the trichomes of the cannabis plant.
-You’ll notice these as the sticky, shiny resin that covers the leaves and the buds.
+You’ll notice these via the sticky, shiny resin that covers the leaves and the buds.

-In fact, regulatory agencies in the U.S. agree that terpenes are naturally occurring and pose no danger to consumers.
-There are many kinds of terpenes in cannabis, and they are believed to support the beneficial functions that cannabis is known for.
+Regulatory agencies in the U.S. agree that terpenes are naturally occurring and pose no danger to consumers.
+There are many kinds of terpenes in cannabis.
+These are believed to support the beneficial functions associated with cannabis.
 Some of the most common terpenes include myrcene and limonene.

-Myrcene is often used to quell inflammation and mitigate dysentery, while limonene is commonly used in household cleaners.
+Myrcene could quell inflammation and mitigate dysentery, and you will find limonene in household cleaning products.
 While many of these terpenes are abundant in cannabis, they aren’t the only stars of the show.
-There is a little known, but important player in the terpenes game, and it’s called guaiol.
+There is a little known but important player in the terpenes game called guaiol.

-Guaiol ( pronounced ‘gway-ee-ol’ ), is not like other terpenes.
-Many terpenes present in cannabis are oil-based, but Guaiol is instead alcohol-based.
-It isn’t as abundant in cannabis as some other terpenes, but its presence could be very relevant – even if not much is known about it.
+Guaiol ( pronounced ‘gway-ee-ol’ ), and sometimes called champacol, is not like other terpenes.
+Many terpenes present in cannabis are oil-based, but guaiol is instead alcohol-based.
+It isn’t as abundant in cannabis as some other terpenes.
+However, its presence is potentially very relevant, even if there isn’t much research regarding it.

-Guaiol is defined as a sesquiterpenoid alcohol.
-If you’re foggy on your chemistry, sesquiterpenes are terpenes that have a multi-ringed molecular structure.
-These kinds of terpenes are commonly found in nature among cypress pine, which makes sense given the fact that guaiol presents a fresh, “woodsy” aroma (albeit with an undertone of rose).
+Guaiol is sesquiterpenoid alcohol.
+Sesquiterpenes are terpenes that have a multi-ringed molecular structure.
+These kinds of terpenes are found in cypress pine.
+This fact makes sense since guaiol presents a fresh, woody, and piney aroma (albeit with an undertone of rose).

 Guaiol is also responsible for the scents of many other plants, however.
-It is found in nutmeg, tea tree, conifers, apples, cumin, and lilacs, and is commonly used as a remedy for cough, congestion, and even as an insect repellent.
+It is in nutmeg, tea tree, conifers, apples, cumin, and lilacs.
+Some people use it as a remedy for cough, congestion, and even as an insect repellent.

 Guaiol & Marijuana

-Its use stretches into other areas, and this compound is often utilized in labs to test for blood in human fecal samples.
-It has also been added to numerous foods and household items as an aromatic.
-It’s also been used as a diuretic, has some anti-inflammatory and analgesic properties.
+Its use stretches into other areas.
+Guaiol is often utilized in labs to test for blood in human fecal samples.
+It is added to numerous foods and household items as an aromatic.
+It’s also used as a diuretic and has some anti-inflammatory and analgesic properties.
 Guaiol can act as a cough suppressant, which may effectively offset coughing fits often associated with cannabis use.

 Final Thoughts on Guaiol

 Cannabis is more than just THC and CBD.
-Although these components are part and parcel of how cannabis affects its users, it’s not the whole story.
+Although these components play a big part in how cannabis affects its users, it’s not the whole story.
 Cannabis contains many other chemical compounds, including phytochemicals and cannabinoids.
-Another major component is terpenes.
-Terpenes are responsible for the aroma and flavor of most foods and plants.
-They also make-up the flavor and aroma profiles of many different cannabis strains.

-Much like THC and CBD, terpenes are created in the resinous portions of the cannabis plants or the trichomes.
+Terpenes are another major component.
 There are hundreds of different terpenes, including guaiol.
-Guaiol, while being one of the lesser-known terpenes, has some very significant attributes.
+While it is one of the lesser-known terpenes, it has some very significant attributes.

-Unlike other terpenes, it is alcohol-based.
-It is a terpene that’s a liquid and is extremely heat sensitive.
-It is a sesquiterpene and boasts a complex ringed molecular structure.
-It often works alongside THC and CBD and other phytochemicals to enhance therapeutic effects.
+Guaiol often works alongside THC and CBD, and other phytochemicals to enhance therapeutic effects.
 According to initial studies, this may include pain relief, anti-inflammatory properties, and mitigation of microbes.
-However, there isn’t much in the way of research on this particular terpene.

 Guaiol may help cannabinoids in working synergistically with the body’s endocannabinoid system or ECS.
-This is described as “entourage effect.”
-In doing so, it may help the body to maintain and regulate its processes and maintain homeostasis.
-The ECS creates chemicals that are quite similar to cannabinoids, and therefore guaiol could help foster essential activities.
+This is described as the “entourage effect.”
+As a result, guaiol could help the body to maintain and regulate its processes and maintain homeostasis.

-Despite its sensitivity to high temperatures, cannabis cultivators and users are beginning to realize the benefits of guaiol.
-As legalization becomes a growing reality, further studies may help experts and researchers learn more about terpene and its role alongside other cannabinoids.
+Despite its sensitivity to high temperatures, cannabis cultivators and users are beginning to realize guaiol’s benefits.
+Further studies may help experts and researchers learn more about this terpene and its role alongside cannabinoids.